Welcome to PALO VERDE PARK NEIGHBORHOOD

 Upcoming Meetings & Events

 Park improvements are under way.
 The City of Tucson Parks and Recreation is in the process of building new pickleball and basketball courts, irrigation/turf reduction and lighting as part of the Prop.
 407 bond package .
 A turf reduction concept that would reduce turf by 25 percent, leaving about 14 acres intact.
-Stay posted for details.
+The city is also accepting feedback on a new, inclusive playground.
+Learn more and share your preference here: https://survey123.arcgis.com/share/3715fba3111e4df284a18d451d1ed86e

 About the Palo Verde Park